 Resources Law 3

 PRST 5920 Diversity in the Workplace 3

-~ ~

-ect one of the following courses for three credit
+C. Students will sel lect one of the following courses for three credit

-hours.
+hours. to the first time for the form of the first time

 PRST 5500 Foundations of Leadership 3

 PRST 5310 Leadership in Organization 3

 D. Students will se elect two of the following courses for six credit

 hours.
+C

 PRST 5700 Conflict Management

 and Negotiation 3

 PRST 5930 Compensation and Benefits 3

 PRST 5940 Recruitment, Selection and Retention 3

 PRST 5400 Instructional Design

 Training and Development 3

 COMM 5110 Leadership and Communication 3

 JOUR 5450 Public Relations Management 3

 TECH 5105 Project Planning and Scheduling 3

-C. Professional Project: The Master of Professional Studies program
+C. Professional Proj ect: The Master of Professional Studies program

-requires every student to complete a professional project as the
+requires every stud ent to complete a professional project as the

-culmination in earning the degree
+culmination in earning ng the degree

-PRST 5998 Professional Project
+PRST 5998 Professional Project 3